 7. Monitor for Mould and Moisture Issues

-Staying ahead of these issues is the best way to prevent bathroom odors from becoming an ongoing problem.
+Staying ahead of these issues is the best way to prevent bathroom odours from becoming an ongoing problem.
 Small maintenance tasks done consistently can protect your plumbing system, improve indoor hygiene, and reduce the risk of costly repairs later on.
-When signs of sewage odor persist, professional inspection from Anton’s Plumbing & Gas can help identify the source and restore your bathroom to a clean, fresh condition.
+When signs of sewage odour persist, professional inspection from Anton’s Plumbing & Gas can help identify the source and restore your bathroom to a clean, fresh condition.

 Why Sewage Odor in Bathroom Happens in the First Place